ankitmaddyji/drag_and_drop/README.md

 # drag_and_drop
 # Requirement->
-A code Editor like VS CODE
+1.A code Editor like VS CODE
-A Browser like chrome or Firefox
+2.A Browser like chrome or Firefox

 # Features->
 1. Implement a drag and drop functionality using HTML, CSS, and JavaScript.